JUST IN: Clinton's Close Family Friend ARRESTED For Threatening To Kill Trump! | John Hawkins' Right Wing News

 - Comment Now 0

-Puopolo was arrested as found himself leaving a Subway sandwich shop on Washington Avenue.
+Puopolo was arrested as he was leaving a Subway sandwich shop on Washington Avenue.
 The Miami Police quickly stepped in and arrested him.

 According to Young Conservatives: